How to manage ISA subscriptions

 Cash subscriptions from third parties can be accepted without question unless the ISA manager holds information that shows that the cash does not belong to the investor.

-Cash subscriptions from the investor’s employer may be accepted where the employer confirms that the payment will be treated as a relevant payment to an employee for the purposes of the PAYE (Pay As You Earn) regulations and a payment of earnings for the purposes of Class 1 National insurance contributions.
+Cash subscriptions from the investor’s employer may be accepted where the employer confirms that the payment will be treated as a relevant payment:

-The ISA regulations allow investors to subscribe by lump sum, or by regular or irregular periodic payment, provided the subscription limits are not exceeded.
-The ISA manager may impose conditions, such as a minimum lump sum subscription.
+The ISA manager may impose conditions, for example, a minimum lump sum subscription.
 More information is available in relation to payments to life insurance policies.

 Date of subscription

-• cheques — the date of subscription is the date on which the cheque is received and accepted by the ISA manager, provided the cheque clears in due course — if the cheque does not clear, the date of subscription depends on whether the original cheque can be re-presented, or whether it must be returned to the investor
+The date of subscription is the date on which the cheque is received and accepted by the ISA manager, provided the cheque clears in due course.
+If the cheque does not clear, the date of subscription depends on whether the original cheque can be re-presented, or whether it must be returned to the investor.

-If due to manager error, there’s a delay from accepting the instruction to the collection of the subscription, the date of the subscription should be treated as the original date intended for the subscription (even if this was in an earlier tax year) provided the manager had accepted the instruction by that date.
-Where the subscription is backdated to an earlier year and the annual information return for that year has been submitted, there’s no need to make an additional report.
+If, due to manager error, there’s a delay between accepting the instruction and the collection of the subscription, the date of the subscription should be treated as the original date intended for the subscription (even if this was in an earlier tax year) provided the manager had accepted the instruction by that date.
+There’s no need to make an additional report where both the:

 Where the collection of the payment depends upon another body so that the manager is not in control (and may be unaware that a payment will be made), the date of subscription is the date the manager receives the payment.
 This will cover standing orders and telegraphic transfers where the instruction to pay sits with someone other than the ISA manager.